-We thank the Council for holding this hearing and giving us an opportunity to highlight these issues in surveillance.
+We thank the Council for holding this hearing, and giving us an opportunity to highlight these issues in surveillance.
 In the face of our city's permeating surveillance ecosystem, there is significant urgency for the Council to truly and thoroughly reckon with the use of biometric identification systems.
+The bills before the Committee today are a step and they would positively impact the communities of Brooklyn that BDS serves, but they are not enough.
 We welcome an opportunity to speak with each of you more about the breadth of the problem we are seeing in Brooklyn and the comprehensive solutions we have begun to identify from our unique vantage point in the city.